-Serving as a playful portal into a vast universe of discovery, The Lafayette Science Museum offers a fun, hands-on experience for curious minds of all ages.
+Serving as a playful portal into a vast universe of discovery, the Lafayette Science Museum offers a fun, hands-on experience for curious minds of all ages.
 Located in the heart of downtown Lafayette, the museum houses exhibits and installations that are sure to enlighten and educate while proving that you’re never too old to learn something new – and, of course, have lots of fun in the process.

 In 1969, the Lafayette Natural History Museum and Planetarium began as a community project designed to provide science enrichment to area schools.
 Started by the women’s organization, Les Deux Douzaines, the museum existed solely as a volunteer program that visited junior high and elementary schools to provide field trips and events focused on science education.
 Seeing the need for more than what they were currently offering, the museum quickly moved into a location in Girard Park designed by Neil Nehrbass, the architect also responsible for designing Lafayette’s CAJUNDOME.

 In 1992, the museum began operating its exhibits (as well as its gift shop) inside of the former Heymann’s Department Store and, 10 years later, officially relocated all of its operations to the downtown building.
 The large collection of exhibit pieces and archived materials, as well as its all-digital planetarium, now sit at the heart of the city on Jefferson Street.
 In 2009, the museum was rebranded as the Lafayette Science Museum.
+The University of Louisiana at Lafayette entered a partnership with the Lafayette Consolidated Government in early 2022, and the museum was renamed the University of Louisiana at Lafayette Science Museum.
+The partnership aims to provide and promote science education and opportunities to the community and beyond.
+UL Lafayette Science Museum Director Dr. Jennifer Hargrave says "This is the perfect opportunity to promote scientific learning and foster curiosity in our community.
+We will continue to deliver unique exhibits, but also plan to offer additional programs and outreach activities to enhance the museum experience."

 The Lafayette Science Museum is funded by a board of directors, the Lafayette Consolidated Government, and private donations.
 The museum’s ongoing acquisitions of new items, installations, and events, as well as partnerships with the University of Louisiana at Lafayette and other educational programs and institutions, wouldn’t be possible without the people of Lafayette’s support.